g0rbe/gorbe.io/content/posts/lfcs/commands.md

 ### `ulimit`
 - [man page](https://ss64.com/bash/ulimit.html)
 - get/set the resource limits of processes
-- **restrict**: processes cant exhaust the system's resource
+- **restrict**: processes can't exhaust the system's resource
 - **expand**: set enough resource to run a propgram properly
 - **hard limit**: the possible maximum of resource, set by root
-- **soft limit**: the possible maximum of resource for user, cant exceed hard limit
+- **soft limit**: the possible maximum of resource for user, can't exceed hard limit
 - users and `root` has different limits
 - the settings are valid for the current shell, to modify persistent, write to `/etc/security/limits.conf`
 - get all limit: `ulimit -a`